-It was late afternoon, and we were sitting at a nook in our Parisian hotel room, looking at a wall fully decorated with beautiful painted plates.
+It was late afternoon, and we were sitting at a nook in our Parisian hotel room, looking at a wall fully decorated with beautifully painted plates.

 “I’m going to eat on that one,” I pointed at a plate with a painting of a cat on it.
 “Which one would you prefer?”

 He looked at me as if I were crazy.
 “Well, I think I am going to choose that one,” he pointed at the one with the frog painting.
 “But, come on, you don’t eat on those plates!”